DestinE-Climate-DT/one_pass/docs/source/the_data_request.rst

 Threshold Exceedance
 ^^^^^^^^^^^^^^^^^^^^^^^

-The threshold exceedance statistic (written as ``"thresh_exceed"``) requires a value for the key:value pair ``thresh_exceed: some_value``, where ``some_value`` is the threshold for your chosen variable.
+The threshold exceedance statistic (written as ``"thresh_exceed"``) requires a value for the key:value pair ``thresh_exceed: some_value``, where ``some_value`` is an int or float value that defines the threshold for your chosen variable.
 The output of this statistic is the number of times that threshold is exceeded.
 It is calculated by:

 .. math::